How do you know that a consulting project will deliver results?

 Note that nowhere in this equation does time play a part.
 It is irrelevant.

-The good deal
+Finding the good deal

 So what if the project comes to nothing or ends up in a dismal failure?
 Should this not impact how you pay the consultant?
 Not at all.